 As product development director of Aristoplay, I created a dozen board games from concept to prototype to store shelf.
-Mars 2020 is still in print, 16 years later.
+Mars 2020 is a classic (16 years in print) and a well-reviewed bestseller.
 Here are a few other favorite titles.

 In the Land of Egypt: Storytelling Card Games

 Top Dog: Live the Life of Rover in 6 Canine Adventures